jweinst1/the-oblivion-language/states.md

 #####Non-logical Operators

 Another point of difference between values and states are other binary operators, such as arithmetic operators, `+`, `-`, `*`, and more.
 These listed often represent addition, subtraction, and multiplication.
-When we apply values, such as a number, to an artihmetic operator, the result is always a new number.
+When we apply values, such as a number, to an arithmetic operator, the result is always a new number.
 Or as in programming, if one concatenates two strings,

 ```
  >>> "hello" + " " + "world!"